eclipse-sumo/sumo/docs/web/docs/Simulation/RoadCapacity.md

 maximum traffic flow that a road can handle.

 As a rule of thumb, the capacity of a multi-lane road is the product of the capacity of a single lane multiplied by the number of lanes.
-The exact relation ship is more complex and depends on the distribution of vehicle speeds and the lane changing dynamics.
+The exact relationship is more complex and depends on the distribution of vehicle speeds and the lane changing dynamics.

 # Lane Capacity